ourtac/labkey-api-r/README.md

 - latest			Contains latest built packages checked in to project
 - test			Contains R script file designed to connect to a LabKey instance on localhost with a project named apisamples.
-			The list dataset referenced by this test can be created by importing the list archive listArchive.zip
+			The list dataset referenced by this test can be created by importing the list archive listArchive.zip **Note:** The "latest" and "test" folders are also in the former svn location (remoteapi/r).
+This is necessary at this time for running automated tests and is subject to change.

 - docs			The source files for the Users Guide, plus a latex doc and corresponding Pdf describing the package build environment.

 ## Rlabkey: Root of all source code for both documentation and R code.